implict/ofSiteKR/_documentation/types/ofRectangle.markdown

 _description: _

-width variable contains the width of our ofRectangle.
+THe width variable contains the width of the ofRectangle.